everx-labs/TonNfcClientSwift/docs/ErrorList.md

 ```
 ## INPUT_DATA_FORMAT_ERRORS

-Any trouble with input data that you pass into TonNfcClientSwift API functions as arguments.
-For example encryptedPassword argument for turnOnWallet function now must be a hex string of length 256 (and inside it is transformed into byte array of length 128).
-If you would sent string of another length you will get error.
+Any trouble with input data passing into TonNfcClientSwift API functions.
+For example, encryptedPassword argument for turnOnWallet function must be a hex string of length 256 (and inside it is transformed into byte array of length 128).
+If you would send string of another length you will get error.

 ```
 {